-Element Element Description 1 SELECT You can use this function to select all visible callouts.
-You can use this function to select all visible callouts.
+Element Description 1 2 SELECT You can use this function to select all visible callouts.
 1 3 DELETE You can use this function to delete all visible callouts.

 Note: Individual callouts can be edited as usual using the structure or the selection mode in the START tab.